UpswitchEU/upswitch-valuation-tester/docs/architecture/ui/info-tab/info-tab-architecture.md

 # Info Tab Architecture Documentation

-**Date**: October 26, 2025
+**Date**: January 2025
-**Version**: 1.0
+**Version**: 2.0
 **Status**: ✅ IMPLEMENTED

 ---

 ## Overview

-The Info tab provides detailed calculation breakdowns and analysis for both manual and AI-guided valuation flows.
-This document describes the architecture, data flow, and component structure of the Info tab system.
+The Info tab provides detailed calculation breakdowns and analysis for both manual and AI-guided valuation flows. **All calculation data is generated server-side in Python and rendered as HTML for optimal performance and consistency.**

 ---